rktalusani/nexmo-developer/_documentation/audit/overview.md

 ## Concepts

+### Authentication

-**Authentication** - interactions with the Audit API are authenticated using Basic Authentication.
+Interactions with the Audit API are authenticated using Basic Authentication.
 Basic Authentication allows you to use your `NEXMO_API_KEY` and `NEXMO_API_SECRET` to validate your API requests.
 For more information see [authenticating your applications](/concepts/guides/authentication).

+### Audit Events

-**Audit Event** - Audit Events are activities that occur when a user interacts with the Nexmo API or the Nexmo Dashboard.
+Audit Events are activities that occur when a user interacts with the Nexmo API or the Nexmo Dashboard.
 Audit events are represented by a JSON object.
-Examples of audit events include user login, logout, and application created.
+Examples of audit events include:

+* Account settings updates.
+* A Nexmo Number gets assigned to an application.
+* Creation of a Nexmo application.

 Further information on types of audit events is given in the [Audit Event Guide](/audit/guides/audit-events).

+### Audit Event object

-An example event object is 'updating a number' which has `event_type` of `NUMBER_UPDATED`:
+An example audit event object is 'updating a number' which has `event_type` of `NUMBER_UPDATED`:

 ``` json
 {